-(i) TLA with CBC - CLC
+(i) TLA with CBC

 In 2016, the Company obtained a P1.8 billion loan from CBC to finance the acquisition of the outstanding shares of CSC.
 The loan is subject to annual interest rate of 4.50% and is payable on a lump sum basis in 181 days.
-The loan is secured by means of mortgage, pledge, assignment or any other form of encumbrance upon any and all properties or assets of the Company's President and Chairman of the BOD (see Note 20.8).
+The loan is secured by means of mortgage, pledge, assignment or any other form of encumbrance upon any and all properties or assets of the Company's Chairman of the BOD [see Note 20.8(a)].

-In 2017, the Company converted its P1.8 billion bank loan to a six-year term loan from China Bank with a grace period of four quarters which commenced on the date of conversion.
-The principal is payable per quarter amounting to P45 million with balloon payment at maturity and shall commence on the quarter after the grace period and the interest shall be paid on arrears.
+In 2017, the Company converted its P1.8 billion bank loan to a six-year term loan with a grace period of four quarters which commencing from the date of conversion.
+The principal is payable on quarterly instalments with balloon payment at maturity and shall commence on the quarter after the grace period and the interest shall be paid on arrears.
 The loan is secured by the same properties as mentioned in the initial bank loan.